Audiokinetic-Automotive/afb-audiohighlevel/conf.d/project/README.md

 - **actions**

-  Define the list of actions support for the audio role.
+  Defines the list of sound related actions supported for the audio role.

   Currently not implemented, this is a provision in the configuration file for future use case such as sound generation.